mitogen-hq/mitogen/docs/ansible.rst

 be avoided in future, for interesting versions of Ansible deployed today this simply is not possible, and so they continue to be required.

-The patches are well defined, act conservatively including by disabling themselves when non-Mitogen connections are in use, and additional third party plug-ins are unlikely to attempt similar patches, so the risk to an established configuration should be minimal.
+The patches are concise and behave conservatively, including by disabling themselves when non-Mitogen connections are in use.
+Additional third party plug-ins are unlikely to attempt similar patches, so the risk to an established configuration should be minimal.